Rainwood Lane Stormwater Improvements (North Ridge Phase V)

 Goals and Objectives

 The goal of the project is to reduce the frequency of street and right of way flooding by providing a 10-year level of service for Rainwood Lane.
 This means that the street will not over-top in the storm event of a magnitude expected to be equaled or exceeded once on average in a 10-year period. in addition, the project will reduce significant private property yard and structural flooding.

-Final design and easement acquisition is anticipated in mid 2013 with construction anticipated to begin in late 2013 early 2014.
+Final design and easement acquisition is anticipated in early 2014 with construction anticipated to begin in late 2014 (contingent upon easement approvals).
 It should be noted that the timing of the project is dependent upon completion of downstream system upgrades at Knight's Way, Haymarket Lane and Harps Mill Road.
 These downstream system upgrades must be completed first such that the system capacity is adequate for the improved flow conditions upstream at Rainwood Lane.

 A public meeting was held on August 25th, 2011 at the North Regional Public Library on 7009 Harps Mill Road to discuss this along with other upcoming North Ridge Projects.